upasadena/interactive-cyoa-tutorial/docs/index.md

 This project is **Open Source**.
 If you want to contribute to this tutorial directly, fork the repository [here](https://github.com/upasadena/interactive-cyoa-tutorial/fork), make your changes, and then open a pull request.
+Please see [CONTRIBUTING.md] for writing guidelines.

 Otherwise, feel free to [contact me][5].